Before You Begin

 Please note: turn off TrueConf Group before connecting any devices or equipment to it.

-Connect the included equipment, as well as the screen and network interface, to the terminal system unit.
-Then connect the TrueConf Group to the 110-240 V power supply using the provided power adapter and start it with the power button.
+Connect the included equipment, as well as the monitor and network interface, to the system unit of the terminal.
+Then connect the TrueConf Group to a 110-240 V power outlet using the provided power supply, and start it using the power button.

 Once you have turned on the endpoint for the first time, you need to configure your network connection parameters and control panel access.